TyKent/Playtest/index.md

   * [Spin: Bryan Gates](https://revo1utionn.github.io/GameSpin/index.html) --- Spin is a arcade based mobile game, were you play as an asteroid drifting in space trying to get the highest spin speed.

+  * [Fly!: Tyler Kent] ( ) --- You're in a spaceship stuck inside a box with many asteroids, your objective is to find the 5 coins, or risk of Self Destruction set to 30 seconds!!

 </details>